-How to Support the Asian-American Community in Philly
+How to Support the AAPI Community in Philadelphia

 Donate your time and money to a local nonprofit or advocacy group

 Asian Americans United is a Philly-based organization that promotes community building and social justice through youth development projects, civic engagement, and cultural events.
 You can volunteer your time or donate funds to support their advocacy work.

 The Philadelphia Chinatown Development Corporation is dedicated to protecting and promoting the cultural hotspot, rife with the city’s best dim sum houses, ramen spots, Korean barbecues, and karaoke bars.
 They’re also responsible for popular events like the Chinatown Night Market, the Philadelphia Chinese Lantern Festival in Franklin Square, and the Chinese New Year Festival.
 You can volunteer with the organization or donate.

 The PCDC recently partnered with local mental health professionals to launch another organization that deserves your support: the Chinese Immigrant Family Wellness Initiative.
 The program aims to introduce mental and emotional health practices to the Chinese immigrant community in Philly.
 You can volunteer to lead support groups, help with social media, or in community outreach—or donate directly.